-- If you are eligible, one of the most important benefits is Financial Support to help you complete your education.
-We will help you to complete the on-line application process and work with the Foundational Learning & Skills Development Office on questions or documents needed to process your application.
+- For those youth who are eligible, one of the most important benefits is Financial Support to help you complete your education.
+The North Assessment Centre will help you to complete the on-line application process and work with the Foundational Learning & Skills Development Office on questions or documents needed to process your application.

 - You will have a personal, dedicated Support Manager who will act as your advocate, will help you address any challenges you may face and will identify success strategies so you can reach your goals!

-- With today’s technology, personalized support is just a “click” away.
+- With today’s technology, personalized support from the Assessment Centre is just a “click” away.

-- Information on what’s going on in the local labour market and coaching for your employment and career goals.
+- Assessment Centre staff can provide Information on what’s going on in the local labour market and coaching for your employment and career goals.

 Be sure to contact us as soon as you can so there are no delays in your funding!

 Individuals can apply for Foundational Learning Assistance up to 8 weeks prior to the start date of school.